LacunaOmnibus/MontyLacuna/README.md

 ## Complete
 Nothing.

+## Glossary
+- Standard search string
+  - Several methods allow you to search for an item by name (a star, an empire, etc).
+    Some of these methods allow a "search string" instead of a full name.
+A search string must be at least three characters long.
+All objects whose names match that string will be returned:
+        Search string: "Ear"
+        Returns: [ "Earth", "Ears is a strange name for a planet", "Earp, Wyatt" ]

+    These methods return *lists*, not single objects.
+You often really want a single object; just remember that you're getting a list.

 ## Working
 "working" means that all functionality exists, and quickie scripts appear to work, but it hasn't been fully tested yet.